 General

-Stilt Sandpiper: Medium-sized sandpiper with gray-brown upperparts, white rump, and heavily barred white underparts.
-Head has a dark cap, white eyebrows, and brown ear patches.
-Bill is long, black, and curved down at tip.
-Legs are long and gray-green.
+Stilt Sandpiper: A medium-sized sandpiper with gray-brown upperparts, white rump and heavily barred white underparts.
+Head has dark cap, white eyebrows; brown ear patches.
+Bill is long, black and curved down at tip; long gray-green legs.
 Sexes are similar.
-Winter adult has dull gray upperparts, distinct white eyebrows, and white underparts with faint bars on breast and sides.
+Female has slightly larger wings and bill.
+Juvenile has dark brown upperparts; wing coverts are more gray with buff fringes; breast and foreneck are buff; white belly.
+Winter adult has dull gray upperparts, distinct white eyebrows and white underparts with faint bars on breast and sides.

 Range and Habitat